 |Top ingredients:||Chicken, liver, water sufficient for processing|

-7. Wellness Core Natural Grain-Free Turkey And Chicken Liver Kitten Food
+8. Wellness Core Turkey & Chicken Liver Kitten Food

 |Calories:||108 kcal/3-ounce can|